Tombarr/barrasso-blog/content/posts/2026-04-27-iclaw-ai-agent-using-apple-intelligence/index.md

 - **Mac-iPhone Continuity**: use Apple Intelligence and iCloud Sync to search your MacBook's files via [Spotlight](https://developer.apple.com/documentation/foundation/spotlight) on the go from your iPhone
 - **Automate Everything**: use Apple Intelligence to author custom [AppleScript automation](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) for transcription, conversion, batch image editing, and more
 - **Background Browsing**: natively bridge a [Safari Extension](https://developer.apple.com/safari/extensions/) to Apple Intelligence so AI can browse real estate listings, classifieds, and social media on your behalf
+- **Learned Skills**: Skills written in Markdown are simple, but not intuitive for the average user.
+A better approach would be to "learn" common tasks and codify them into Skills

 Apple itself may be exploring similar applications, with rumors of ["Campos"](https://www.powerpage.org/rumor-apple-developing-ai-based-siri-chatbot-for-ios-27-ipados-27-and-macos-27/), an AI-powered Siri chatbot with access to Photos, Mail, Messages, and more.